SpaCE-Lab-MSU/LaSelva-MetaNetwork/README.md

 # LaSelva-MetaNetwork
-Code for creating a MetaNetwork of biodiversity along the La Selva-Volcan Barva elevation gradient.
+Code for creating the La Selva-Volcan Barva Biodiversity MetaNetwork.